UTDNebula/website/docs/about/projects/api.md

 ## Motivation

 In short, without Nebula API, no programmatic way of accessing university-related data.
-Some students at UT Dallas have made innnovative tools like Discord bots to view dining services times or to see parking availability on campus, but these involve implementing boilerplate just to get the data they need.
+Some students at UT Dallas have made innovative tools like Discord bots to view dining services times or to see parking availability on campus, but these involve implementing boilerplate just to get the data they need.